benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

 ## Get started
+To install

+	npm install coserv

-The easiest way is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
+The easiest way is to get started is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
 You can build a one page RWD website in minutes.

 ## Issues about multiple websites
 If you run multiple websites on coServ, you may have problems of loading images from other websites.
 That's because the root path of static files (such as images) from various websites are all pointed to '/'. coServ has no way to know '/' is belonging to which website.